Yes. When combined, kratom may increase the sedative side effects of gabapentin and lead to a higher risk of other, more severe side effects.

 At high doses for a prolonged period, kratom can be addictive.
 Exercise responsibility and caution when using kratom.

-The differing methods of harvest and processing used by traditional farmers in Southeast Asia and the distinct locations in which kratom grows give rise to many different kratom strains.
+The differing methods of harvest and processing used by traditional farmers in Southeast Asia and the distinct locations where kratom grows give rise to many different kratom strains.

-These strains all share the same basic properties, but each one emphasizes a certain benefit more prominently.
+These strains all share the same basic properties, but each emphasizes a particular benefit more prominently.

 The name of the strains is given based on the color of the kratom leaf’s veins.
-However, once crushed and ground, the strains have no appreciable visual difference.
+However, the strains have no appreciable visual difference once crushed and ground.

-White vein kratom is known to accentuate the nootropic and stimulating effects of the kratom plant.
+White vein kratom accentuates the nootropic and stimulating effects of the kratom plant.

 Accordingly, the white-veined strains are more popular with those looking for a mid-morning boost or a mood enhancer.
 It is quite popular with all who have active lifestyles.